Economy of East Africa: Economic hubs of East Africa

 East Africa is home to several key economic hubs that significantly contribute to the region's overall economic landscape.
-Below are five major economic centres in East Africa.
+Below are six major economic centres in East Africa.

 Nairobi, Kenya

 Nairobi is the economic powerhouse of East Africa, serving as the region's primary financial center and hosting major corporations and banks.
 Its robust infrastructure and growing technology sector significantly contribute to economic activities and innovations across the region.

 Addis Ababa, Ethiopia

 Addis Ababa plays a vital role in East Africa's economy as a hub for trade and commerce.
 Its central location and development initiatives make it a key player in fostering economic integration and facilitating investments within the region.

 Dar es Salaam, Tanzania

 Dar es Salaam is crucial to East Africa's economy due to its status as the largest port city in Tanzania.
 It serves as a primary transit point for goods entering and leaving the region, supporting trade and boosting economic growth.